CalebMacdonaldBlack/terraform-aws-simple-fargate/README.md

 # AWS Fargate Terraform Module

-A simple module that creates a https application load balancer using the default vpc and subnets.
+A simple module that creates a https fargate service with autoscaling.

 ## Usage